lee-joanne/yakker-backend/README.md

         5. As a **user** I can **like comments** so that **I can share my appreciation for the comment.**

             - This user story is achieved by creating the Comment Reyakks model.
-Users are able to reyakk to other user's comments.
+Users are able to reyakk to other users' comments.

         6. As a **user** I can **unlike comments** so that **I can change my mind about my positive feelings towards a comment.**